-Calls to action are the keys to conversion (that feels like a proverb or something), but they don’t exist in a vacuum.
-For any [quality] piece of content you see online, you’ll never just see a CTA button on an island with no context.
+Calls to action are the keys to conversion, but they don’t exist in a vacuum.
+For any quality piece of content you see online, you’ll never just see a CTA button on an island with no context.
 Either the button or link itself has clear copy, or the content around it gives the proper context.

 See for yourself…that a CTA without surrounding phrases is useless.

 And the best part is, marketers are getting more and more creative with their calls to action each year.
-So, I'm going to share with you the best CTA phrases I've collected across the web this year, in the following seven categories:
+So, what makes a good call to action phrase?
+Today we’re going to share with you the best CTA phrases in seven categories:

-I’ll be providing screenshots and takeaways for each, but if you want to skip to the full, text-only list, I’ll understand.
+I’ll be providing screenshots and takeaways for each category, but if you want to skip to the full, text-only list of CTA phrases, I’ll understand.

 NOTE: I’m abandoning proper grammar and doing away with hyphens altogether in this post and I don’t care who knows it.